Inca Trail Hiking Guide: Best Time, Route Selection & Tips

 The Easiest Route: 2-Days Inca Trail Tour

 This trail unfolds with visits to archaeological wonders like Chachabamba and the terraces of Winay Winay Wayna.
 Various orchids and wildlife make the ruins lively.
 Reach Intipunku, the highest point in this route at 2750 meters, for a breathtaking view, then journey on to the Sanctuary of Machu Picchu.
-Return with a train ride to Ollantaytambo.
+After that, you'll return with a train ride to Ollantaytambo.

 Or you can take a train from Ollantaytambo to Aguas Calientes, then hike to Machu Picchu, pass through Intipunku, Winay Wayna, and Chachabamba, return to KM 104 Station and train to Ollantaytambo.